Hanzala-Israr/nginx-static-website-deployment/README.md

 This project demonstrates how to deploy a static website using **Nginx** on an **AWS EC2 Ubuntu instance**.
 The website is served over HTTP using a configured Nginx server block.

-This project is part of a DevOps learning journey and covers server setup, web server configuration, and deployment.

 ---

 ## Technologies Used